 The olive tree, Olea Europa, is native to the Mediterranean basin, originating in ancient Greece.
 Historically, olive oil has been used for religious rituals, medicines, as a fuel in oil lamps, soap-making, and body care.
 As one of the oldest and most important domesticated crops raised by humans, the olive tree has diverged naturally and spread around the world.
-There are now close to two thousand varietals of the olive grown on close to 24 million acres in countries throughout the Mediterranean, North Africa, South America, North America and Australia.
+There are now close to 2,000 varietals of the olive grown on close to 24 million acres in countries throughout the Mediterranean, North Africa, South America, North America, and Australia.
 Olives are one of the most extensively grown crops in the world.

 Olives have been cultivated for more than 6,000 years, originating in the Mediterranean and spreading throughout Africa, and eventually to the Americas and Australia in the last 200 years.
 Around 850 million olive trees are grown on approximately 22 million acres around the world.
-Around 10 million tonnes of olives of olives are produced every year, 90% of which is made into olive oil, while the remaining 10% is for table olives.
+About 10 million tons of olives are produced every year, 90% of which are made into olive oil, while the remaining 10% is for table olives.
 At California Olive Ranch, we grow on olive farms throughout Northern California, ranging from as far north as Red Bluff down to Bakersfield.
-We also work with some of the best olive farmers in Argentina, Chile and Portugal.
+We also work with and source from some of the best olive farmers in Argentina, Chile, and Portugal.

 Olive Varieties Grown Around the World